 This is the initial public offering of our common units.
-We are offering common units in this offering.
+We are offering 11,000,000 common units in this offering.
 No public market currently exists for our common units.
-We currently estimate that the initial public offering price will be between \$ and \$ per common unit.
+Our initial public offering price is \$18.00 per common unit.
 Our common units have been approved for listing (subject to official notice of issuance) on the New York Stock Exchange under the symbol "USAC".

 Investing in our common units involves risks.
-Please read "Risk Factors" beginning on page 22 of this prospectus.
+Please read "Risk Factors" beginning on page 25 of this prospectus.